sayani2014/BridgeLabz_Employee_Wage_Computation_Problem/README.md

   - Assume 20 Working Day per Month
 6. Calculate Wages till a condition of total working hours or days is reached for a month
   - Assume 100 hours and 20 days
+7. Refactor the Code to write a Class Method to Compute Employee Wage
+  - Use Class Method and Class Variables